Jon Radoff: Writing

 Radoff wrote Game On: Energize your Business with Social Games, which was published by Wiley in 2011.
 The book discusses social games, which Radoff views as a 5,000-year-old phenomena, and how games can be applied to businesses to make them more engaging and profitable.
 Radoff is generally critical of the gamification trend, and explains to businesses that they must incorporate story and immersion into their businesses if they really want to take advantage of the unique engagement offered by games.

+Radoff's blog, Metavert Meditations, contains his writing on subjects including games, internet, metaverse, AR/VR, blockchain and artificial intelligence.

 Early career

 Radoff lived in Northborough, Massachusetts and was a 1991 graduate of Algonquin Regional High School.
 During his high school years, he developed Space Empire Elite, a bulletin board system strategy game for Atari ST BBS systems.
 Much of the money Radoff earned from Space Empire Elite and his other Atari ST game, Final Frontier, later became seed capital which he used to start the company NovaLink.

 Later authors who maintained or contributed to SEE include Jurgen van den Handel, Steven P. Reed, Carlis Darby, David Pence, Doc Wynne, David Jones, and Dick Pederson.
-Also while in high school, Radoff purchased the rights to port the Atari ST BBS software StarLink, which supported FidoNet, to the Commodore Amiga; Radoff named the ported software Paragon BBS.
+Also while in high school, Radoff purchased the rights to port the Atari ST BBS software StarLink, which supported FidoNet, to the Amiga; Radoff named the ported software Paragon BBS.
 After a brief time studying at Worcester Polytechnic Institute, Radoff dropped out to form his first company.